event-engine/cockpit/README.md

 [![Actions Status](https://github.com/martin-schilling/event-engine-ui/workflows/Coding%20Style/badge.svg)](https://github.com/martin-schilling/event-engine-ui/actions)

+This project is still under heavy development and it is very likely that there are quite a few bugs, many features to be implemented and lots of sharp edges to be smoothed out.
+We have a lot of ideas about what features we want to implement next and we would also appreciate feedback from you!
+Therefore, if you feel like something is missing or not working as nicely as you would expect it to, please open an issue or create a pull request.

 ## Usage
+To make the setup as simple as possible, we offer prebuilt Docker containers that can be ran with the following commands.
+If you do not want to use Docker or you prefer to build your own container, take a look at the installation instructions below.
 ```
 $ docker run --rm -it -p 3001:443 docker.pkg.github.com/martin-schilling/event-engine-ui/event-engine-ui:0.1.0
 ```
 This project aims to be really easy to set up and use while also offering a lot of customization points.
-To customize the project to your own needs simply copy the default [ee-ui.config.js](public/ee-ui.config.js) file, adjust it to your needs and map it into the container:
+To customize the project to your own needs simply copy the default [ee-ui.config.js](public/ee-ui.config.js) file, adjust it to your needs and map it into the container.
+Take a look at the [CONFIG.md](CONFIG.md) file for detailed information.
 ```
-$ docker run --rm -it -p 3001:443 -v $(pwd)/ee-ui.config.js:/var/www/ee-ui.config.js docker.pkg.github.com/martin-schilling/event-enginui/event-engine-ui:0.1.0
+$ docker run --rm -it -p 3001:443 -v $(pwd)/ee-ui.config.js:/var/www/ee-ui.config.js docker.pkg.github.com/martin-schilling/event-engine-ui/event-engine-ui:0.1.0
 ```

 ## Installation